WUSTL-Biol4220/home/labs/lab_14.md

 ### If-statements

+If-statements are used to execute a block of code *only if* a condition is met.
 Python if-statements have two major features: the condition statements and each condition's code block.
 Python will only execute the code block for the first condition that evaluates as `True` (bool) in a standard if-statement.
-All if-statements begin with an `if` condition, then are followed by zero or more else-if (`elif`) blocks, and are terminated with zero or one `else` blocks, where the else block is executed only if no other conditions evaluate as `True`.
+All if-statements begin with an `if` condition.
+They can be followed by zero or more else-if (`elif`) blocks.
+These blocks are only executed if the condition is met *and* no previous conditions evaluate as `True`.
+They can also be terminated with zero or one `else` blocks.
+The else block is executed only if no previous conditions evaluate as `True`.

 ```python
 a = 3